NWChemEx/PluginPlay/dox/AdvancedAppFlow.md

 =================

 The page [App Flow](@ref md_dox_AppFlow) illustrated the basics of an app's lifecycle.
 This page covers all of the gritty details.
-We attempt to reexamine the steps in the same order; however, sometimes it becomes necessary to refer to a future or past step.
-For this reason it is recommended that readers first acclimate themselves with the the app lifecycle before tackling this page.
-Throughout this page we refer to the following UML diagram which shows all relevant parts of the SDE having to do with the app lifecycle.
+The following UML diagram shows all relevant parts of the SDE having to do with the app lifecycle.

 ![](uml/app_store.png)